 The Providence Public Library

 The Providence Public Library houses a gorgeous early 1900s building with a grand hall, stunning staircases, beautiful old bookshelves, and years of history.
-Located in the heart of downtown Providence, the Providence Public Library lends itself to stunning photos around the city and access to some great bars for an after party such as Trinity Brewhouse, Union Station, and AS220 to name a few.
-Once again, this location has a partnership with Russel Morin for all your catering and event coordination needs.
+Located in the heart of downtown Providence, the Providence Public Library lends itself to stunning photos around the city.
+It also has easy access to some great bars for an after party such as Trinity Brewhouse, Union Station, and AS220 to name a few.
+This location has a partnership with Russell Morin for all your catering and event coordination needs.
 If you love books and grand architecture this is absolutely the nontraditional venue for you!
+Learn more about Providence Public Library weddings here.

 Glen Manor House

 Any Gatsby lovers out there?
 Glen Manor House was built in the 1920s as a family home in Portsmouth, RI on the old Glen Farm.
-It was designed by famed architect John Russel Pope – the same designer who created the Jefferson Memorial in Washington D.C.
-There are many options for you to make use of for your wedding from their waterfront lawn to their covered patio, interior home to the well-manicured gardens.
-This home is perfect Rhode Island venue for a range of weddings from intimate to medium-sized and feels much less stuffy than some other mansions in the area so you can make it as formal or relaxed as you please!
+Famous architect John Russel Pope – the same designer who created the Jefferson Memorial in Washington D.C – designed this home.
+There are many location options for you to make use of for your wedding.
+From their waterfront lawn to their covered patio, interior home to the well-manicured gardens.
+This home is a perfect Rhode Island venue for a range of weddings from intimate to medium-sized.
+And it feels much less stuffy than some other mansions in the area so you can make it as formal or relaxed as you please!

 Shepherd’s Run

 This historic manor located in South Kingston, RI was built in the 1930s and is now home to a winery, inn, and event space.
-There are options for both indoor and outdoor events ranging from 30 to 300 guests in the event hall with gorgeous vaulted wood ceilings, under a sailcloth tent, in the garden, and more.
-This space is another one of those places where it’s stunning as it is so you can keep decor minimal or go all out and decorate it as you please with woods, blacks, and whites as your base to work off of.
+There are options for both indoor and outdoor events ranging from 30 to 300 guests.
+Options include the event hall with gorgeous vaulted wood ceilings, under a sailcloth tent, in the garden, and more.
+This space is another one of those places where it’s stunning as it is.
+So you can keep decor minimal or go all out and decorate it as you please.

 Botanical Wedding Venues in Rhode Island